jcksnvllxr80/SideScroller/README.md

 ### Installing Unreal Editor (Pre-req)

-1. Download Epic Games Launcher for the inter-webs
+1. Download Epic Games Launcher from the inter-webs
-2. Will have to sign up for an account
+2. Will have to sign up for an Epic Games account
-3. download and install Unreal Engine (for this project, we use 5.2.1)
+3. download and install Unreal Engine via the Epic Games Launcher (for this project, UE 5.2.1 was used)

 ### Getting Started